 Hubs just finished hanging the doors a friend helped him build on the upper cabinets.
 It was so exciting to see it finished.

 The glass has a beautiful flowing pattern called everglade.
 It’s the same glass I used to create a new thermopane panel for our front door.
 We cut the glass ourselves and installed it with a painted backing to match the walls.
 It’ll give me something pretty to look at when I’m not busy crafting – and Hubs is doing the laundry 🙂

 Speaking of pretty things to look at, I decided to display all my threads in a vintage oak glass display cabinet.
 I still haven’t unpacked all my fabric, so I’ll likely add some of that to the bottom shelf.

 The shelf beside the glass cabinet beautifully displays my collection of old irons and a few other vintage cast iron finds.

 I found the perfect glass jar to store my buttons on top of the glass display cabinet:

-The little card catalogue sitting on top was the very first one I ever owned.
+The little card catalogue on the opposite end was the very first one I ever owned.
 I loved it so much that I got a bit carried away and now I have three card catalogues of varying sizes.
-One of the larger ones is in the sewing room as you see later.
+One of the larger ones is in the sewing room which you’ll see later.

 I have about 20 different pictures I’m in the process of framing and will likely rotate them between the man cave and my studio whenever I feel like a change.
 Now I’m displaying a picture we took at the Naples Botanical Garden.
 You can be sure there’s a future guitar planter upcycle in my crafting future!